 |

-do this, click on the Preference button on the Main Menu (in
+do this, click on the Preference button on the Main Menu (on

 the Admin Tab - upper left corner).